uspki/policies/certificate-policy.md

 After a CA performs a Key Changeover, the CA may continue to issue CRLs with the old key until all certificates signed with that key have expired.

-When a CA updates its private signature key and thus generates a new public key, the CA shall notify the FPKI Policy Authority and subscribers of the change.
+When a CA updates its private signature key and thus generates a new public key, the CA shall notify the FPKIPA and subscribers of the change.

 ## 5.7 Compromise and disaster recovery